Darlington Nagbe: Personal life

 Nagbe is the son of Somah Nagbe and Joe Nagbe, the former captain of the Liberian national team.
-He has two younger sisters, Martha and Seta, and one older brother, Joe Jr. In 2012, he married Felicia Houtz and the couple have a daughter named Mila and sons Kingston and Isaiah.
+He has two younger sisters, Martha and Seta, and one older brother, Joe Jr. In 2012, he married Felicia Houtz, and the couple have a daughter named Mila and sons Kingston and Isaiah.

-Nagbe received his U.S. green card in 2012, thus making him a domestic player for MLS roster purposes.
-Nagbe became a United States citizen in September 2015.
+Nagbe received his U.S. green card in 2012, thus making him a domestic player for MLS roster purposes, and became a United States citizen in September 2015.

+He has stated that his sporting idol is Thierry Henry.